 The responsibility for paying the council taxes for the new property starts from the date of the completion of the deal.

-For each day a property has been uninhabited you can enroll for an “empty property discount”.
+For each day a property has been uninhabited you can enrol for an “empty property discount”.
 Just make sure to check the policy for an empty property tax reduction with your local council specifically.

 An 8-band system determined the amount of council tax each UK resident has to pay for living in a rented or owned property for the last year.

-Each band is labelled with a letter from A to H. The D band is considered as nominal because each local authority declares a fixed tax rate for it.
+Each band is labelled with a letter from A to H. The D band is considered nominal because each local authority declares a fixed tax rate for it.
 Each local council has a nominal tax band, based on which the rest of the tax bands for the council are calculated.

-Citizens living band A properties pay the lowest council tax for the area they live in, while owners of band H homes pay some of the highest council tax in the UK.
+Citizens living in band A properties pay the lowest council tax for the area they live in, while owners of band H homes pay some of the highest council tax in the UK.